thclark/wagtail_events/README.md

 ### Event

 A detail page for an event, with start_date and optional end_date, implementing a manager which allows filtering on those dates.

+## Abstract Models

+You can use the abstract models and change them to suit your own needs:
+- Do not install the app (don't enter it in `INSTALLED_APPS`)
+- Create your own models inheriting from `wagtail_events.abstract_models.AbstractEvent` and `wagtail_events.abstract_models.AbstractEventIndex`